 Breanna provides one-on-one nutrition counseling, tailoring diet recommendations for each patient’s needs.
 Some struggle with weight loss, others may be dealing with swallowing issues,” she explains.
 “Every patient has different needs.”

 The Texas native, who grew up in a small town near Victoria, is a licensed dietician, certified by the state of Texas.
 She earned a Bachelor of Science in Biology from the University of Texas at San Antonio.

-Her credentials include a Masters of Dietetics Studies from the UT Health Science Center San Antonio.
-In addition to her CTRC duties, she serves as a clinical dietician at CHRISTUS Santa Rose Hospital.
+Her credentials include a Masters of Dietetics Studies from the UT Health San Antonio.
+In addition to her cancer center duties, she serves as a clinical dietician at CHRISTUS Santa Rose Hospital.

 During college, Breanna surveyed diets and was involved in a research study that served meals to seniors.
 Her early experiences motivated her to pursue the “clinical side” of a healthy diet.